KaomN/roger-skyline-1/README.md

 sudo a2enmod headers
 ```

-Enable your SSL Virtual Host with the a2ensite command:
+Enable SSL Virtual Host with the a2ensite command:
 ```console
 sudo a2ensite default-ssl
 ```